status-im/nim-eth2-scenarios/README.md

-# nim-eth2-official-tests
+# ETH 2 Scenarios

-This repo used to reformat the official Ethereum 2 tests to a format suitable for [Nimbus](https://github.com/status-im/nimbus)/[nim-beacon-chain](https://github.com/status-im/nim-beacon-chain).
+This repo holds Ethereum 2 scenarios of particular interest for [Nimbus Eth2](https://github.com/status-im/nim-beacon-chain)

-Currently it is used for:

-- Having multiple test vectors versions side-by-side for progressive update between spec versions
-- SSZ test vectors that are still using a JSON format from 0.8.1.
+At the moment it contains:
+- A test vector downloader for [Ethereum 2.0 specs](https://github.com/ethereum/eth2.0-specs)

+Future plans include:
+- Bugs arising from usage or fuzzing
-- SSZ test vectors in JSON that require LFS
+- Benchmark scenarios in particular those that might trigger degenerate cases

 ## Cloning the repo